 WHAT’S ON THIS LIST?

-This database contains young adult and middle grade fiction titles with trans and nonbinary protagonists by trans and nonbinary authors.
+This database contains young adult and middle grade fiction titles written by trans and/or nonbinary authors that include trans and/or nonbinary characters.
 The publishing types are Big 5, independent house, and self-published books, upcoming releases included.
 I define trans and nonbinary broadly, as you will see in the dropdown list under the gender category on the database: basically, anyone who identifies as some type of not-cis person.

 This list contains only books, novellas, short stories, anthologies and collections explicitly listed in the young adult and middle grade categories, and books whose characters’ and authors’ identities I was able to confirm via research or personal knowledge, since I have no wish to out anyone or speculate about someone’s gender.
 If you have a book to recommend, a correction to make, or want your books listed in this database, please contact me and I will happily edit the list!

 Again, the only requirements for inclusion on this list are:

 1) The book is YA or MG fiction.

 2) The book is self-published or pubbed by an indie or Big 5 house, or an upcoming release.

 3) There is a trans, nonbinary, or otherwise not-cis character in the book

 4) The author is trans, nonbinary, or otherwise not-cis